 Map 8-4 includes proposed greenways along the Choptank River in the western part of the Town, Watts Creek in the southern part, and a pedestrian trail along the abandoned railroad right-of-way.
 Particularly in the case of the proposed rail trail, there are opportunities for the Town to work with the County to establish a county-wide greenway program.
-The greenways should be a place to walk, jog, and bike, and a means for residents and visitors to move between neighborhoods, travel to school, and reach recreation areas.
+The greenways should be a place to walk, jog, and bike, allowing residents and visitors to travel between neighborhoods to school, recreation areas, and other areas of interest.